cedrickchee/pytorch-android/README.md

 # PyTorch on Android

-PyTorch on Android is a project to demo how to use [PyTorch](https://pytorch.org/) to build an Android mobile application doing real time object classification.
+PyTorch on Android is a project to demo how to use [PyTorch](https://pytorch.org/) **and ONNX** to build an Android mobile application doing real time object classification.

 ![demo](https://thumbs.gfycat.com/MiniatureBlissfulGermanspaniel-size_restricted.gif)